 The SEC has adopted rules permitting companies to mail one proxy statement and annual report, or notice of internet availability of proxy materials, as applicable, in one envelope to all stockholders residing at the same address if certain conditions are met.
 This is called "householding" and can result in significant savings of paper and mailing costs.
 The Company has not implemented householding with respect to its stockholders of record; however, a number of brokerage firms have instituted householding that may impact certain beneficial owners of shares held in street name.
-If members of your household have multiple accounts through which they hold Coke Consolidated stock, you may have received a householding notification from the stockholder of record (e.g., your bank, broker or other nominee).
+If members of your household have multiple accounts through which they hold Coca-Cola Consolidated stock, you may have received a householding notification from the stockholder of record (e.g., your bank, broker or other nominee).

-Please contact the stockholder of record directly if you have any questions or wish to revoke your decision to household or to receive an additional copy of this Proxy Statement, the 2021 Annual Report to Stockholders or the Notice of Internet Availability for members of your household.
+Please contact the stockholder of record directly if you have any ques additional copy of this Proxy Statement, the 2022 Annual Report to S household. tions or wish to revoke your decision to household or to receive an tockholders or the Notice of Internet Availability for members of your 75 ignature [PLEASE SIGN WITHIN BOX]